isabellaecr/aio_gp_test/README.md

 ## **How Data Comes Together**

 #### 1. Model Management
-Microsoft-curated Asset definition, derived from OPC UA companion specifications, define asset types and capabilities.
+Built-in asset definitions sourced directly from OPC UA Companion Specifications published by the OPC Foundation..
 These definitions are:

 - Embedded in device endpoint configurations within Azure IoT Operations, enabling the discovery handler to automatically identify matching assets.